boringcactus/vidslice/README.md

 The Output panel lets you specify where you want the output to go.
 You can use any format ffmpeg supports.
-If you're creating a .gif, you'll likely want to check the "Improve GIF" box.
 For a silent video, which is just a better GIF as far as platforms like Telegram are concerned, check the "Silence" box.
+To use absurdly high compression settings, which might not even work depending on your output format, check the "Compress beyond recognition" box.

 The "Run" button will simply run the conversion; "Run & Preview" will show your output afterwards; "Run & Quit" will quit vidslice afterwards.